Constant Mission over 97 Years:

 Transforming Itself to Meet the Needs of the Times

 It is a cooperative private financial institution with a clear mission to “contribute to the development of the nation’s economy by supporting the advancement of Japan’s agriculture, fishery and forestry industries by providing financial services for the members of the agricultural, fishery and forestry cooperative system.”

-Since its establishment, we have continued to provide support for everyone engaged in the agriculture, fishery and forestry industries for more than 90 years while constantly transforming in line with changes in the environment surrounding the agriculture, fishery and forestry industries.
+Since its establishment, we have continued to provide support for everyone engaged in the agriculture, fishery and forestry industries for 97 years while constantly transforming in line with changes in the environment surrounding the agriculture, fishery and forestry industries.

 Meeting the demand for funding in the agriculture, fishery and forestry industries before and after World War IILaunched as the central bank for Japan’s industrial cooperatives

 Supporting producers with financial services, including loans, through cooperative organizations with the spirit of helping one another

-Producers involved in the agriculture, fishery and forestry industries faced a shortage of funds before and after World War II through to Japan’s era of high economic growth.
+Producers involved in the agriculture, fishery and forestry industries faced a shortage of funds before and after World War II until Japan’s era of high economic growth.
 Aiming to solve such a situation, The Norinchukin Bank was established in 1923.
 As the central body for agricultural, fishery and forestry cooperative organizations, The Norinchukin Bank has supplied funds to agricultural, fishery and forestry cooperatives throughout Japan to provide loans to producers and met the demand for large-scale funding beyond the capacity of individual cooperatives.
 The basis of these actions stems from our spirit of helping one another— “one for all, all for one.”

 In light of the increase in JA Savings due to economic growth

 Extending loans and investments into wider financial markets in addition to the agriculture, fishery and forestry industries in response to the needs of the times